-fit nicely in a 1U rack mount case (35 mm overall height).
-Only a single supply is needed.
-Wide power supply voltage range (V{DD} = +3.3v to +5.0v) is perfect for embedded systems.
-Backlight and contrast are fully voltage compensated over the power supply range.
-No adjustments to the contrast setting or backlight brightness are needed.
-Bidirectional 19200 / 115200 baud logic-level asynchronous serial interface suitable to connect directly to micro-controller UART pins.
-Integrated LED backlit 6-button translucent silicon keypad with screened legend with the popular arrows, enter and cancel layout.
-Fully decoded keypad: any key combination is valid and unique.
-Edge-lit white LED backlight with negative blue STN LCD.
-Displays light characters on blue background and blue LED backlit keypad.
-Negative mode display is readable in normally office lighting and dark areas.
-May be difficult to read in direct sunlight.
-Advanced digital GPIO control with PWM output.
-Robust packet-based communications protocol with 16-bit CRC.
+- □ 16 characters x 2 lines LCD with keypad and high-level interface.
+With the optional drive bay bracket, the display will fit nicely in a 1U rack mount case (35 mm overall height). - Only a single supply is needed for LCD, micro-controller, and backlight.
+Wide power supply voltage range (V{DD} = +3.3v to +5.0v) is perfect for embedded systems. - Backlight and contrast are fully voltage compensated over the power supply range.
+No adjustments to the contrast setting or backlight brightness are needed. - Bidirectional 19200 / 115200 baud logic-level asynchronous serial interface suitable to connect directly to micro-controller UART pins. - □ Integrated LED backlit 6-button translucent silicon keypad with screened legend with the popular arrows, Enter, and Cancel.
+Fully decoded keypad: any key combination is valid and unique. - Display module has a 6 o'clock viewing direction.
+See Definition of 6 O'Clock and 12:00 O'Clock Viewing Angles (Pg.
+19). - Edge-lit white LED backlight with negative blue STN LCD.
+Displays light characters on blue background and blue LED backlit keypad. - □ Negative mode display is readable in typical office lighting and dark areas.
+May be difficult to read in direct sunlight. - □ Advanced digital GPIO control with PWM output. - □ Robust packet-based communications protocol with 16-bit CRC.

-- □ Non-volatile memory (EEPROM): Set the "power-on" display screen, plus 16-bytes for storing IP, netmask, or system serial number. - ☐ These options can be added to your display after clicking on the red Customize and Add to Cart button: - ATX power supply control functionality allows the buttons on the CFA533 to replace the Power and Reset switches on your system, simplifying front panel design.
+- Non-volatile memory (EEPROM): Set the "power-on" display screen, plus 16-bytes for storing IP, netmask, or system serial number. - □ These options can be added to your display after clicking on the red Customize and Add to Cart button: - ATX power supply control functionality allows the keypad buttons on the CFA533 to replace the Power and Reset switches on your system, simplifying front panel design.
 The ATX functionality can also implement a hardware watchdog that can reset host system on host software failure. - Temperature monitoring: up to 32 channels at up to 0.5 degrees Celsius with absolute accuracy (using optional connector and Crystalfontz WR-DOW-Y17 cable with DOW sensor). - "Live Display" shows up to four temperature readings without host intervention, allowing temperatures to be shown immediately at boot, even before the host operating system is loaded. - 1-Wire (DOW) bridge functionality allows control of other 1-Wire compatible devices (ADC, voltage monitoring, current monitoring, RTC, GPIO, counters, identification/encryption).
-(Additional hardware required.) - ☐ An optional 5.25-inch half-height drive bay kit with mounting bracket is also available and can be added to your order. - ☐ Crystalfontz America, Incorporated is ISO 9001:2008 certified. - □ A Declaration for Conformity, RoHS, and REACH:SVHC is available under the Datasheets & Files tab on display web pages.
+(Additional hardware required.) - An optional 5.25-inch half-height drive bay kit with mounting bracket can be added to your order. - Crystalfontz America, Incorporated is ISO 9001:2008 certified. - □ A Declaration for Conformity, RoHS, and REACH:SVHC is available under the Datasheets & Files tab on display web pages.